Lanreath/Inventory-Management-System/Developer Guide.md

 ### Logic

 The `Logic` class serves as the interface between the UI and the underlying data access objects, filters, and data synchronization classes.
-It is responsible for interacting with the management classes to handle CRUD operations for each data model mentioned above.
-This class also provides the necessary data and table view modifications for display.
+It is responsible for interacting with the management classes to handle various operations for each data model mentioned above.
+This class also provides the necessary quantitative data and table view modifications for display.

+When initialised, the `Logic` creates and stores every sublogic class, comprising of:

+1. Filters
+2. CustomerManagement
+3. ProductManagement
+4. PartManagement
+5. TransferManagement

 #### Data Synchronization